nozerowu/OS_PROJECT/README.md

 ---

 ### You need to have the Visual Studio to build the exe:
+Import all the courses into the Visual studio.
+Then run the build.
+You need to change the build to use the release instead of the debug mode.
 After you have the exe you can run it like the normal Microsoft Applications

 ---